epolevikov/Asgan/README.md

 N50     5'007'669       4'926'501
 L50     1               1
 ```
-There are three columns: the first one contains the titles of various statistics, the remaining two show the values
+The file consists of three columns: the first one contains the titles of various statistics, the remaining two show the
-of these statistics for the _Query_ and the _Target_ assemblies accordingly.
-Here is the description of the statistics:
+values of these statistics for the _Query_ and the _Target_ assemblies accordingly.
+The statistics are split into four
+groups.
+The first group contains two statistics:

 * __cc__ – the number of connected components in an assembly graph.
+Only the components containing at least one
-Note that even if two complementary strands are
+alignment block are counted.
+Note that even if two complementary strands are separated from each other, they are
-separated from each other, they are assumed to represent one component.
-Thus, although the graph built by Canu consists
+assumed to represent one component.
+Thus, although the graph built by Canu consists of two separated strands, the
-of two separated strands, the number of connected components is equal to 1.
+number of connected components is equal to 1.
 * __useqs__ – the number of unique sequences in an assembly graph.
-This number is calculated as the difference between
+The number is calculated as the difference between the
-the total number of sequences and the number of sequences that represent repeats.
+total number of sequences and the number of repeats.
+Note that only the sequences that belong to a connected component
+with at least one alignment block are counted.
+A sequence is considered to be a repeat either if its length is lower
+than 50k or it does not contain alignment blocks.

+The following three groups start with the statistics named __seqs__, __blocks__, and __paths__.
+Below is their
+description:

-* __seqs__ – the total number of sequences in an assembly.
+* __seqs__ – the total number of sequences in an assembly graph.
+Only the sequences that belong to a connected component
+with at least one alignment block are counted.
-* __blocks__ – the total number of alignment blocks between two assemblies.
+* __blocks__ – the total number of alignment blocks between two assembly graphs.
-* __bcvg__ – blocks coverage.
-Calculated as the blocks total length divided by the sequences total length.
-* __paths__ – the number of synteny paths shared between the assemblies.
+* __paths__ – the number of synteny paths shared between the assembly graphs.
+The paths are obtained
+by merging the alignment blocks that appear in the same order both in the query and in the target graph.
+See the
+manuscript [TBA] if you are interested in a more detailed description of the algorithm.

+Important that for the last four statistics, two complementary sequences (contig_1+ and contig_1- for example)
+are counted as one.

-Each of the three groups (seqs, blocks, paths) contains the statistics named _tlen_ (total length), _N50_, _L50_ that
+Each of the last three groups (_seqs_, _blocks_, _paths_) contains statistics named _tlen_ (total length), _N50_, _L50_ that
 can be used to estimate the contiguity of the corresponding sequences.
+The _blocks_ also has a statistics named _bcvg_
+(block coverage).
+This number is calculated as the total length of alignment blocks divided by the total length of
+sequences.

 # Tuning alignment parameters

 To find an alignment between two assemblies, _Asgan_ utilizes _minimap2_.
 By default, _minimap2_ is
 used with the _asm10_ preset.
+In some cases, the preset might need to be changed.
+For example, if two assemblies
-If two species diverge much (sequence divergence >10%), _minimap2_
+diverge much (sequence diverge > 10%), _minimap2_ will not find alignment blocks between them.
+For highly diverged
-will not find any alignments between them.
-If your datasets diverge much, use either _map-pb_ or _map-ont_ preset
+species, we recommend to use either _map-pb_ or _map_ont_ preset.
+The default present can changed using the
-using _--minimap-preset_ argument.
+_--minimap-preset_ argument.

 # WABI Supplementary